How to Create a Loving Home Atmosphere for Your Family

-Our relationship with the Lord sets the tone of the house.
+Have a firm foundation in the Lord (which sets the tone of the house)

 It is vital that we are in a right relationship with the Lord as we seek to guide and lead our children and homes in the ways of the Lord.
 Psalm 121 says that when we look to Him, He guards, protects, watches, keeps, shades, and preserves us.
 If our eyes aren’t on Him the rest of life gets off kilter.

 It’s easy to realize we should be spending quality time with each of our family members, yet it’s often not easy to put into action.
 When we juggle work, life, and chores, it’s easy to let family time fall by the wayside.

 Decide on when family time will happen each month and put it on the calendar.
 Family game nights are a simple and fun way to connect together, even when life is hectic.
 It fosters a strong family bond and creates fun memories to last a life time.

 Many times I do not want to take the time to listen to my husband or children.
 Some husbands and children never talk and you wish they would communicate more, but there will be a time when they are ready to talk.
 Make time to listen because if we don’t, they will find someone who will be their listening ear.

 Our home should be one of encouragement, accountability, and transparency.
 We should be the first to say, “I am struggling with this” or “I have sinned and I am sorry”.
 When those in our home see a transparency they will be more likely to share when they are hurting, upset, in sin, or need help.
 We should not be above asking the people in our home for help even if it seems small and petty.

 Make your home a fun place to be.